BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

 **REGISTRATION**

-**To register for the workshop, send an email with your name and research interests to *arw3s@virginia.edu*.
+**To register for the workshop, send an email to Rebecca Wattam <arw3s@virginia.edu>.
 Registration is limited to 50 people, and will be accepted based on the order the emails are received.** The workshop is free to attend, but participants must arrange and pay for their own travel, meals, and lodging.
 Light refreshments will be available.
 There is also a small coffee and snack bar in the building and a cafe and grill in the adjacent building.

 .. cut::